 What do you live for?
 Take a moment before answering.
-The reason I ask is that many people regard someone to be alive if they have a pulse, however, I believe that people living with a condition are simply existing.
+The reason I ask is that many people regard someone to be alive if they have a pulse.
+However, I believe it's more than that.
+Some people living with a serious condition are simply existing.
 Humans need a positive interest in something in order to feel alive.

 In 2012, at 14, I had nothing to live for.
-I was suffering with no relief and knew that would end if I refused the antibiotics.
-My play therapist sat with me and told me she understood why I’d get angry and refuse treatment.
-She then told me that living was worth it, despite the long-term picture, because if I took the medicine, I’d be stable enough to have a Wish and possibly meet a certain celebrity I had a love for: Justin Bieber.
+I was suffering with no relief and knew that would end if I refused to take the antibiotics.
+My play therapist sat with me and told me she understood why I got angry and refused treatment.
+She then told me that living was worth it, despite the long-term picture, because if I took the medicine, I’d be stable enough to have a wish and possibly meet a certain celebrity I had a love for: Justin Bieber.

 The importance of a Wish

 Curing a child is vital, but sometimes granting a Wish is just as crucial: